 Anyone can take the IELTS test irrespective of age, gender, race, nationality, or religion, however, the IELTS test is not recommended for those below 16 years of age.
 There is no upper age limit fixed by the organizing body.

-Educational Qualification and Work Experience FOR IELTS
+Educational Qualification and Work Experience For IELTS

-There is no such eligibility criteria for IELTS.
+There are no such eligibility criteria for IELTS.
 There are two ways to move abroad, one is by giving IELTS Academic for people who want to study abroad and another one is IELTS general, for people who want to settle abroad by obtaining PR.
 Or for Migration purposes to various countries like Canada, Australia, and New Zealand.
 Anyone who wishes to pursue higher studies abroad or wants to work abroad can attempt the IELTS IDP exam (both Academic and General Training).
 However, candidates should always check the eligibility criteria set by the educational institution or organization to which they are applying.

 There are three ways in which one can register for IELTS exam: